douglas125/SelfTestingGAT_LLM/README.md

 ### With PIP

 1. `pip install gat_llm`
+2. (Optional) Install optional dependencies for MarkItDown with `pip install markitdown[all]` (this is used to open .DOCX, .XLSX, etc)
+3. (Optional) Install `poppler` (this is used to convert PDF pages to images when PDF pages need OCR or to be handled as images).
+If using conda, `conda install pdf2image` should handle everything
-2. Set up your API keys (depending on what tools and LLM providers you need):
+4. Set up your API keys (depending on what tools and LLM providers you need):
    - For Linux:
      ```
      export AWS_ACCESS_KEY_ID=your_aws_access_key